minademian/oc-ubuntu/README.md

 ### Prerequisities

 1. Install [Docker](https://www.docker.com/).
+1. Install a VNC client like [VNC Viewer](https://www.realvnc.com/en/connect/).
+You'll need this to use Firefox in the image.
 1. You need to register an account on the Red Hat Customer Portal.
 This will be used when the `oc-setup.sh` is run later in the process, you will need to login into Docker via the command-line in order to allow for Openshift to be installed.
 1. Save your username and password, you will need them in the next section.